MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-enable-log-analytics.md

 # Enable file integrity monitoring (MMA)

-In the Defender for Servers plan in Microsoft Defender for Cloud, the [file integrity monitoring](file-integrity-monitoring-overview.md) feature provides visibility into machine changes by examining operating system files, Windows registries, application software, and Linux system files to detect suspicious tampering activity such as file and registry modifications.
+In Defender for Servers Plan 2 in Microsoft Defender for Cloud, the [file integrity monitoring](file-integrity-monitoring-overview.md) feature provides visibility into machine changes by examining operating system files, Windows registries, application software, and Linux system files to detect suspicious tampering activity such as file and registry modifications.

-File integrity monitoring uses [Azure Automation change tracking](/azure/automation/change-tracking/overview) so that you can monitor changes directly in Defender for Cloud.
+After enabling Defender for Servers Plan 2, this article describes how to set up file integrity monitoring using the Log Analytics agent (also known as the Microsoft Monitoring agent (MMA)).
+File integrity monitoring with the MMA uses [Azure Automation change tracking](/azure/automation/change-tracking/overview) so that you can monitor changes directly in Defender for Cloud.

 > [!Note]
-> - This article describes how to set up file integrity monitoring using the Log Analytics agent (also known as the Microsoft Monitoring agent (MMA)).
 > - Support for using the MMA will end in November 2024.
-> - We recommend that you use the new data collection method, with the Defender for Endpoint agent.
-[Learn more](file-integrity-monitoring-enable-defender-endpoint.md)
+> - We recommend that you [migrate to the new file integrity monitoring experience](migrate-file-integrity-monitoring.md) that uses the Defender for Endpoint agent.

 ## Prerequisites